Orange Nice Cream - Fit Men Cook

 Step 4

-When you’re ready to enjoy, you may need to let it rest on the counter for 5 – 10 minutes to loosen a bit.
-Then scoop and enjoy this bowl of wellness!
+When ready to serve, allow the nice cream to rest on the counter for 5 – 10 minutes to soften slightly.
+Scoop and relish this bowl of wellness!

 Kevin Curry